kuvacode/smartshooter-api/README.rst

 `ZeroMQ <http://zeromq.org>`_, using `JSON <http://json.org>`_ as the message format.

+Further documentation about the API is contained in the external_api.rst file.

 The example scripts demonstrate how the API can be used from Python, but these can be used as a reference for other languages.

 Installing Python on Windows
 ----------------------------